Lease Accounting Agent

 Monitor ROU asset impairment indicators under IAS 36 / ASC 360-10-35 Are there indicators of impairment (market value decline, physical damage, operational changes, sublease at lower-than-cost rate) requiring impairment testing?
 AI Agent Auditor

-LLM-supported indicator monitoring under IAS 36.12 + ASC 360-10-35-21: (a) external sources - significant decline in market value, adverse changes in technological, market, economic or legal environment; (b) internal sources - obsolescence or physical damage, significant changes in expected use, evidence of worse-than-expected performance; (c) lease-specific indicators - sublease at rate lower than head lease, abandonment plans, restructuring decisions, decline in business unit using ROU asset.
-LLM extracts indicators from operational data plus external market indicators plus management discussions; never auto-determines impairment - human accountant performs IAS 36 / ASC 360 impairment test.
-ASC 360 does NOT permit reversal of impairment unlike IAS 36 - this creates material reconciling difference for dual-reporting entities upon improvement
+LLM-supported indicator monitoring under IAS 36.12 and ASC 360-10-35-21 covers external sources (a significant decline in market value, or adverse changes in the technological, market, economic or legal environment), internal sources (obsolescence or physical damage, significant changes in expected use, or evidence of worse-than-expected performance) and lease-specific indicators (a sublease at a rate lower than the head lease, abandonment plans, restructuring decisions, or a decline in the business unit using the ROU asset).
+The LLM extracts indicators from operational data, external market indicators and management discussions but never determines impairment on its own; the human accountant performs the IAS 36 or ASC 360 impairment test.
+Unlike IAS 36, ASC 360 does not permit reversal of impairment, which creates a material reconciling difference for dual-reporting entities when conditions improve.

 Decision Record